Frequently Asked Questions about Radon

 Yes!
 Radon levels can vary significantly from home to home or land parcel to land parcel.
 The only way to know whether YOUR home has a radon problem is to test YOUR home.

 Though Pennsylvania is an area with a high potential for radon problems, elevated radon levels have been found in every state.
-In Michigan, nearly one in eight homes would be expected to have a radon problem, and in some counties as many as 40-45% of the homes could have problems.
-The only way to know is to test.
+In Michigan, one in four homes is expected to have a radon problem, and in some counties as many as 40-50% of the homes could have problems.
+The only way to know if your home has high radon levels is to test.

 Radon testing is not a complicated process, but procedures must be followed if you want an accurate, reliable result.
 So, if you purchase a quality device, and if you read and follow the instructions, a "do-it-yourself" test kit should be adequate.
 Follow-up measurements should be made to confirm an elevated radon level.
 People involved in real estate transactions often prefer to hire a professional to provide an independent measurement of the radon level in the home in question.

 The only known health effect of radon is an increased risk of lung cancer.
-Radon does not cause any warning symptoms (like headaches, nausea, fatigue, or skin rashes), and if you are suffering from those symptoms or other physical ailments, you should consult your physician.
+Radon does not cause any warning symptoms like headaches, nausea, fatigue, or skin rashes.
+If you are suffering from those symptoms or other physical ailments, you should consult your physician.

 You should still test your home for radon.
 The only way to know whether you are being exposed to elevated radon levels is to test.

 Occasionally, when the radon levels are fairly close to the guideline of 4 picocuries per liter (4 pCi/l), caulking and sealing radon entry points may be enough to bring the radon down to acceptable levels.
 However, caulking and sealing does not always provide the reduction you need, and it is seldom a long-term solution to a real radon problem.
-In most cases, a professional contractor would install a sub-slab depressurization (SSD) system and provide a guarantee of levels below 4 pCi/l.
-(There are other methods, but SSD is the most common technique used in Michigan.)
-The SSD system utilizes a vent pipe and fan to reduce the pressure under your slab (or a vapor barrier in your crawlspace), exhausting radon and other soil gases above the eave of the roof so it can be quickly diluted by the atmosphere.
+In most cases, a professional contractor would install a radon mitigation system and provide a guarantee of levels below 4 pCi/l.
+There are other methods, but a radon mitigation system is the most common technique used in Michigan.
+A radon mitigation system uses a vent pipe and fans to remove radon vapors from under your foundation and exhaust them above the roof where it’s safe, ensuring the radon never enters your home.

 The cost of a radon mitigation system in Michigan can vary significantly depending on where you are in the state and who you hire.
 A typical range in price would be $750-$1,500.

 There is always a possibility that a future buyer may be confused about radon and view a mitigation system as a bad thing.
 However, with positive marketing, a radon mitigation system can be a selling point.
-Other homes in the area may also have radon problems, and positive marketing, a radon mitigation system can be selling point knowing that the problem has already been identified and corrected can be a "plus."
+Other homes in the area may also have radon problems, and knowing that the problem has already been identified and corrected can be a "plus."

 Yes, radon could be a problem in your children's school or in your workplace.
-Radon does not distinguish between the foundation of a home, school, office, or other building, and if there is a source, driving force, and entry point(s), radon can enter any building.
+Radon does not distinguish between the foundation of a home, school, office, or other building.
+If there is a source and entry point(s), radon can enter any building.
 The U.S. Environmental Protection Agency recommends that schools and workplaces be tested to determine whether radon is a problem.
 Keep in mind, though, that many people spend much of their time at home, and the home is likely to be the most significant source of radon exposure.
 While it may be important to test your school or workplace, it is equally important that you test your home!

-Radon testers and mitigators (radon reduction contractors) are not licensed or regulated in Michigan.
-However, there are two national organizations that offer radon measurement and mitigation certification, and if you choose to hire a professional to assist you, you are encouraged to hire an individual/company company certified by one of these organizations:
+Radon testers and mitigators, often called radon reduction contractors, are not licensed or regulated in Michigan.
+However, there are two national organizations that offer radon measurement and mitigation certification.
+If you choose to hire a professional to assist you, you are encouraged to hire a person certified by the National Radon Proficiency Program or the National Radon Safety Board